noxdafox/pebble/doc/index.rst

       *function* is the function which is about to be scheduled.
       *args* and *kwargs* will be passed to the function respectively as its arguments and keyword arguments.
       *timeout* is an integer or a float.
 If given, once expired it will force the timed out task to be interrupted and the worker will be restarted. *Future.result()* will raise *TimeoutError*, callbacks will be executed.

+   .. function:: map(function, *iterables, timeout=None, chunksize=None)

+      Returns an iterator equivalent to map(function, iterables).

+      *timeout* is an integer or a float.
+If given, once expired it will force the timed out task to be interrupted and the worker will be restarted.
+The subsequent call to __next__ on the iterator will raise *TimeoutError*.
+The timeout is assigned per element of the iterator.
+Therefore, a *TimeoutError* will not prevent the iterator to continue.
+See example below.

+      *chunksize* controls the size of the chunks the iterable will be broken into before being passed to the function.
+If None the size will be controlled by the Pool.

    .. function:: close()